ALEX MASKET · BROKER-ASSOCIATE · COMPASS · LOS ANGELES

 Complex transactions — the kind involving unpermitted square footage, overlapping parties, deferred maintenance, or title irregularities — don't fail because deals are hard.
 They fail because most agents aren't equipped to navigate the paperwork architecture that holds them together.

 The practice is built around that gap: deep disclosure management, proactive commission structuring, multi-party navigation, and a working knowledge of Los Angeles building and zoning context that goes beyond the MLS sheet.
-This is what Compass access and fifteen years of institutional knowledge looks like when it's deployed, not just listed on a bio.
+This is what Compass access and a decade of institutional knowledge looks like when it's deployed, not just listed on a bio.

 If your situation is straightforward, any capable agent will serve you well.
 If it isn't — if there's something complicated about the property, the financing, the parties, or the history — this is the practice you want.